Cardiff

-Cardiff is the main commercial centre of Wales as well as the base for the Senedd.
+Cardiff is the main commercial centre of Wales as well as the base for the Senedd, the Welsh Parliament.
 At the 2021 census, the unitary authority area population was put at 362,400.
 The population of the wider urban area in 2011 was 479,000.
 In 2011, it ranked sixth in the world in a National Geographic magazine list of alternative tourist destinations.
 It is the most popular destination in Wales with 21.3 million visitors in 2017.
+It was voted as the best city in the UK at the 2023 Readers' Choice Awards.

-Cardiff is a major centre for television and film production (such as Doctor Who, Torchwood and Sherlock) and is the Welsh base for the main national broadcasters.
+Cardiff is a major centre for television and film production (such as the 2005 revival of Doctor Who, Torchwood and Sherlock) and is the Welsh base for the main national broadcasters.

-Cardiff Bay contains the Senedd building (home to the Senedd, the Welsh Parliament) and the Wales Millennium Centre arts complex.
-Work continues at Cardiff Bay and in the centre, on projects such as Cardiff International Sports Village, BBC drama village, and a new business district.
+Cardiff Bay contains the Senedd building and the Wales Millennium Centre arts complex.
+Work continues at Cardiff Bay and in the centre on projects such as Cardiff International Sports Village, BBC drama village, and a new business district.